Developertech/EnSyncPortal/README.md

 # Done
 Angular integration into the project with API powered from Entity Framework.
+Light refactoring of the UI code
+Fixed security vulnerability

 # Coming Up
-Implement CRUD features
+Implement Full CRUD features

-Refactor UI code